School Bus Safety – for Kids!

 Meet Pride, Our Safety Hero

 Pride is our safety mascot here at National Express School.
 He helps to teach our young riders how to behave safely in and around the bus.
-Learn how to be safe with Pride by completing the games and activities below!
+Learn how to be safe with Pride by watching our video and completing the games and activities below!

 Activities and Coloring Pages